vdmalex/Programming-II/readme.md

-An android based phone application using android studio and Java.
-Made independently by Alex van der Meulen.
-Developed during 3rd year of college as first android application for project assignment in COP 3003."# project"
+An openEDG study guide aimed at preparation for the C++ certification exam

+developed by Alex van der Meulen using in class excercises from COP 3003 and Edube C++ courses